 3. Inter-departmental coordination and agility

-Restructuring traditional roles can put the responsibility for the customer experience on more than one or two departments, thereby allowing each team to understand how it fits into the omni-channel puzzle in relation to others.
-That, in turn, sets clear expectations that can streamline communication between teams.
+Restructuring traditional roles can put the responsibility for the customer experience on more than one or two departments, allowing each team to understand how it fits into the omnichannel puzzle in relation to others.
+That, in turn, sets clear expectations that can streamline team communication.

 4. A fully integrated marketing technology stack

 The marketing technology landscape is bigger and more confusing now than ever.
 It’s also more necessary now than ever to identify groupings of tools that can work together to improve all facets of your marketing efforts.

 When used together, those tools are called a “marketing technology stack.”
 At the heart of every productive marketing technology stack is a customer relationship management (CRM) tool that allows you to record, in detail, each buyer’s journey from prospect to customer.